 At the county level, we work with our state and local representatives to ensure women’s issues are represented and screen the County Council agenda for issues important to AAUW members.
 We anticipate expanding this program to include actual attendance at some of the major Council and Howard Council delegation meetings.
 We keep Branch members apprised of pending legislation and coordinate communication with Maryland officials and representatives in support of legislation that complies with AAUW national, state and local policies.

-- Pay equity is one of the legal issues of greatest interest to us.
+- Pay equity is one of the legal issues of great interest to us.
 Because of discriminatory pay differences that currently exist between men and women, we not only suffer from inadequate salaries which result in less savings but also experience less adequate retirement income.
-As such, the Branch supports the Legal Advocacy Fund program which addresses these barriers to work place equality by informing people of their rights and using the legal system to seek justice and change. .
+As such, the Branch supports the Legal Advocacy Fund program which addresses these barriers to work place equality by informing people of their rights and using the legal system to seek justice and change.

 - Another priority topic is Title IX which states that “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.”